Building a data catalog is an important initiative for many IT and data management teams, often done in conjunction...

-Discover related data across multiple databases and build that information into the data catalog so users can understand the relationships.
+Discover related data across multiple data stores and build that information into the data catalog so users can understand the relationships.
 For example, a data analyst may need consolidated customer data for an analytics application.
-Through the data catalog and the data dictionary, the analyst may find that five files in five different systems contain relevant customer data.
+Through the data catalog and the data dictionary, the analyst may find that five files in five different systems contain relevant data.

 9. Capture information on data lineage

-Extract, transfer and load (ETL) tools are used to extract data from source databases, transform and cleanse it, and load it into a target database.
-The ETL process also collects the associated metadata, which is used to populate the data catalog and data dictionary.
-That includes data lineage documentation that tracks where data originated, how it flows through systems and other information.
-Data lineage helps business users understand data assets in a catalog and enables data stewards and analysts to trace data errors back to their root cause in source systems by examining the data flow.
+Extract, transfer and load (ETL) tools are used to extract data from source systems, transform and cleanse it, and load it into a target data repository.
+In building a data catalog, the metadata collected during the ETL process includes data lineage documentation that tracks where data originated, how it flows through systems and other information.
+Data lineage helps business users understand the data assets in a catalog and enables data stewards and analysts to trace data errors back to their root cause in source systems by examining the data flow.